Volunteer with RAD-AID Medical Physics

 - Provide didactic training in radiation safety and MRI safety

-- Help to develop sustainable quality assurance programs in order to maintain high quality procedures and ensure the ongoing safety of patients, staff, and the general public
+- Help to develop sustainable quality assurance programs to maintain high-quality procedures and ensure the ongoing safety of patients, staff, and the general public

 - Help to assess and modify existing protocols and help with new protocol development